UZziell/moodle-bot/README.md

    For a course that has classes every other week, add the entry to `# Odd weeks` or `# Even week`

-2. Finally run the script (you should supply --url MOODLE_LOGIN_URL and also --username YOUR_USERNAME and --password YOUR_PASSWORD command line arguments when running the script.):
+2. Finally, run the script (you should supply --url MOODLE_LOGIN_URL and also --username YOUR_USERNAME and --password YOUR_PASSWORD command line arguments when running the script.):
     ```sh
     ~$ cd moodle-bot